p-leroy/lidar_platform/README.md

 ```

 ### 2. Install required modules
 Depending on your python installation, there are several ways to install modules.
-Sometimes, preferred ways are specified on the webstites of the modules.
-So, do not hesitate to go and have a look at the installation recommandations, which can evolute with time.
+Sometimes, preferred ways are
+specified on the websites of the modules.
+So, do not hesitate to go and have a look at the installation
+recommendations, which can evolve with time.

 For instance, with miniconda (or anaconda but the first one is preferred)
 > conda install -c conda-forge laspy